pip-services-content/pip-clients-quotes-node/doc/NodeClientApiV1.md

 **Arguments:**
 - correlationId: string - (optional) unique id that identifies distributed transaction
-- quote: Quote - Quote object to be created.
+- quote: QuoteV1 - Quote object to be created.
 If object id is not defined it is assigned automatically.
 - callback: (err, quote) => void - callback function
   - err: Error - occured error or null for success
-  - quote: Quote - created quote object
+  - quote: QuoteV1 - created quote object

-### <a name="operation8"></a> updateQuote(correlationId, quoteId, quote, callback)
+### <a name="operation8"></a> updateQuote(correlationId, quote, callback)

 Updates quote specified by its unique id

 **Arguments:**
 - correlationId: string - (optional) unique id that identifies distributed transaction
-- quoteId: string - unique quote id
-- quote: Quote - quote object with new values.
+- quote: QuoteV1 - quote object with new values.
 Partial updates are supported
-- callback: (err, quote) => void - callback function
+- callback: (err, quoteV1) => void - callback function
   - err: Error - occured error or null for success
   - quote: Quote - updated quote object

-### <a name="operation9"></a> deleteQuote(correlationId, quoteId, callback)
+### <a name="operation9"></a> deleteQuoteById(correlationId, quoteId, callback)

 Deletes quote specified by its unique id